-Ejection, Extraction & Feeding Issues
+Ejection, Extraction, & Feeding Issues

 Proper ejection, feeding, and extraction are essential for the reliable operation of your firearm.
 These functions ensure that spent cases are removed, new rounds are chambered, and the firearm operates smoothly.
 Malfunctions in these areas can lead to issues such as failure to extract, failure to eject, and double feeds.
 This guide provides a step-by-step approach to troubleshoot and resolve common problems related to these functions.